DannyKirchner/Sparkify_PySpark/README.md

 -matplotlib

--seaborn  <strong> Due probably updating issues it is possible that seaborn doesn't work completely.
+-seaborn  <strong> Due probably updating issues it is possible that seaborn doesn't work as intended.
 Therefore, I included an install command to ensure it executes all neccesary functions, objects, etc...</strong>

 ### File description: